meeDamian/meeDamian.github.io/_drafts/2016-04-11-keybase-signed-github.md

 #### Track people <small>(optional)</small>

-Tracking people makes their profiles more trustworthy, by providing an auditable proof of the authenticity of their identity.
+Tracking people makes their profiles more trustworthy, by providing an auditable authenticity proof of their identity.
 To understand more how it works, head [here][tracking].

-_"But whom should I track?"_, you might ask. and if you do, scroll down to [the handy list][keybase-list] that can get you started.
+_"But whom should I track?"_, you might ask puzzled.
+And if you do, scroll down to [the handy list][keybase-list] that can get you started.

 ### Keybase app